Music of Minnesota: Rock

 Rock and roll has a long history in the state.
 Garcia is remembered from the 1950s as the godfather of Minnesota rock 'n' roll.
-Called by Billboard "one of the top 10 most consistent chartmakers ever", Bobby Vee, who had 38 songs in the Hot 100 charts, still tours with his sons, The Vees.
+Called by Billboard "one of the top 10 most consistent chartmakers ever", Bobby Vee, who had 38 songs in the Hot 100 charts, continued to tour with his sons, The Vees, until he died.
 From the 1960s, a series of psychedelic and garage rock singles have become collector's items, including work of Mankato, Minnesota's The Gestures, The Litter's "Action Woman", "Faces" by T. C. Atlantic and Trip Thru Hell by the C. A. Quintet.
-"Surfin' Bird" by The Trashmen reached #4 on the Billboard Hot 100 in 1963, "Liar, Liar" by The Castaways charted at number 12 in 1965, and the song "Evil Woman (Don’t Play Your Games With Me)" by the Minneapolis hard rock band Crow made the Billboard Top 20 in 1969.
+"Surfin' Bird" by The Trashmen reached #4 on the Billboard Hot 100 in 1963, "Liar, Liar" by The Castaways charted at number 12 in 1965, and the song "Evil Woman (Don't Play Your Games With Me)" by the Minneapolis hard rock band Crow made the Billboard Top 20 in 1969.

 While attending the University of Minnesota in the late 1970s, Yanni played keyboards and synthesizers in several Twin Cities rock bands.
 He joined the band Chameleon in the early 1980s and enjoyed moderate regional commercial success before embarking on his solo new-age music career.

 Largely only known locally for new wave, The Suburbs were released under the local Twin/Tone Records label in 1978, and opened shows for Iggy Pop and The B-52's.
 The Suicide Commandos helped to galvanize a punk, new-wave community based at first out of Jay's Longhorn Bar.

 Prior to the evolution of punk in the 1970s, there was little rock and roll tradition from Minneapolis, which author Steven Blush attributed to a lack of anything to "rebel against", noting that it was Minneapolis' friendly atmosphere that made future hardcore punk musicians "crazy and rebellious".
 "Every A&R person in New York was present at CBs while The Replacements joyously flushed the set down the toilet, doing nothing but fractions of other people's songs," said Peter Jesperson who recorded them for Twin/Tone.